EPetrineLynghaug/tailwind-customization/README.md

 Conclusion

 This project serves as a starting point for building responsive web applications with Tailwind CSS.
-We encourage further development and enhancements!